The Dance Centre presents

 Jhoely Triana’s flamenco-inspired solo Mi Piel is a personal and expressive exploration of the deep emotions inspired by the wedding dress that she made seven years ago.
 Born in Colombia, Jhoely trained at the Goh Ballet Academy, completed a BFA in Contemporary Dance at Simon Fraser University, and now continues her artistic development with Kasandra "La China" and Oscar Nieto at Al Mozaico Flamenco.
 She has performed locally at the Kino Cafe, East is East, Victoria Flamenco Festival, and various community events and showcases.
 In 2017 she danced at the 30th anniversary community showcase of the Festival Flamenco Internacional de Alburquerque where she represented Vancouver.

-Sujit Vaidya’s OFF CENTRE is a bharatanatyam duet with US-based dancer Arun Mathai, accompanied by percussionist Curtis Andrews, which disrupts the conventional relationship of the dancer to centre stage, and of dance to music.
+Sujit Vaidya’s OFF CENTRE is a bharatanatyam duet with US-based dancer Arun Mathai, accompanied by percussionist Curtis Andrews, which explores a sense of duality that dwells within us resulting in parallel realities that can be in conflict or coexist.
 Sujit is an independent bharatanatyam performer who has performed extensively in Canada, US, Europe and India.
 His work aims to reimagine the context of traditional compositions and highlight bharatanatyam in its current contemporary context.